delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_8.2.md

    {% include custom/image_popout.html file="actii/bugs_happen_2.png" %}
 4. If this is your first login, you will be prompted to change the password.
 Set the password to delphix
    {% include custom/image_popout.html file="actii/bugs_happen_3.png" %}
 5. You should now be in the Data Operations screen.
-Click on Dev Data Pod
+Click on `Develop`
    {% include custom/image_popout.html file="actii/bugs_happen_4.png" %}
-6. You should now see the timeline for Dev Data Pod.
+6. You should now see the timeline for `Develop` data pod.
 Click on the Bookmarks button.
    {% include custom/image_popout.html file="actii/bugs_happen_5.png" %}
-7. Your bookmarks section will be empty, because the dev user has not created any bookmarks yet for their data pod.
-Click Available.
+7. You will see one bookmark present.
+This bookmark was created automatically when our first build failed.
+Click on the bookmark.
+You can see that the bookmark is tagged with a Bugzilla ticket number and the git commit hash.
    {% include custom/image_popout.html file="actii/bugs_happen_6.png" %}
-8. You should now see bookmarks that have been shared with you via the `Nightly Test Data Catalog Build`.
+8. Click `Available` (in yellow rectangle).
+You should now see bookmarks that have been shared with you via the `Data Pipeline`.
-   {% include custom/image_popout.html file="acti/viewing_the_data_catalog_1.png" %}
+   {% include custom/image_popout.html file="acti/viewing_the_data_repo_1.png" %}
-9. Bookmarks are searchable.
-Search for the bookmark that corresponds to today's Data Catalog items currently being generated.
-In the example below, today is October 21, 2018.
+9. You might not see anything at the moment, but as the `Data Pipeline` build progresses, you will see new bookmarks become available.
-   {% include custom/image_popout.html file="acti/viewing_the_data_catalog_2.png" %}
+10. Bookmarks are searchable.
+Search for the bookmark that corresponds to the `Full` dataset.
-10. You might not see anything at the moment, but as the `Nightly Test Data Catalog Build` progresses, you will see new bookmarks become available.
+    {% include custom/image_popout.html file="acti/viewing_the_data_repo_2.png" %}
 {% include links.html %}